 Edward Abramson, Ph.D., is a clinical psychologist and the author of It's NOT Just Baby Fat!
 He is also a professor emeritus of psychology at California State University, Chico.

 Blaise Aguirre, M.D., is an assistant professor of psychiatry at Harvard Medical School.

 Susan Albers, Psy.D., is a psychologist who specializes in eating issues, weight loss, body image concerns and mindfulness.

 Steve Albrecht, D.B.A., holds degrees in English and Psychology, and a doctorate in Business Administration.
 He is a former police officer and domestic violence investigator with the San Diego Police.

 Karl Albrecht, Ph.D., is the author of more than 20 books, including Practical Intelligence: the Art & Science of Common Sense.

 David M. Allen, M.D., is a professor of psychiatry at the University of Tennessee and the author of the book How Dysfunctional Families Spur Mental Disorders.

-Tracy Packiam Alloway, Ph.D., is an award-winning psychologist based at the University of North Florida.
-Formerly, she was the Director of the Center for Memory and Learning in the Lifespan, UK.
+Tracy Packiam Alloway, Ph.D., is a psychologist based at the University of North Florida.
+Formerly, she was director of the Center for Memory and Learning in the Lifespan, U.K.

 Isadora Alman, M.F.T., is a board-certified sex, marriage, and family therapist, lecturer, author, and syndicated advice columnist of "Ask Isadora."

-Glenn C. Altschuler, Ph.D., is the Dean of the School of Continuing Education and Summer Sessions, and The Thomas and Dorothy Litwin Professor of American Studies at Cornell University.
+Glenn C. Altschuler, Ph.D., is the dean of the School of Continuing Education and Summer Sessions, and a professor of American Studies at Cornell University.